pushpkgp/BookMyShow/README.md

 ### Non Functional Requirements
 #### Highly Available & Fault Tolerant
+Redundancy by replication
+* System should be fault tolerant to network failure.
-* System should be availabl all the time.
+* System should be available all the time.

-*
+#### High Throughput & Low Latency
+* System should be able to handle multiple concurrent views and bookings with low latency

 #### Scalable
-* System should be able to handle concurrent views and bookings.

 #### Authentication & Authorization
 * User authentication and autoerization should be delegated to different server.